jacobstanley/hadoop-tools/README.md

 Tools for working with Hadoop written with performance in mind.

-*This has only been tested with the HDFS protocol used by CDH4.6.0, later versions (i.e. CDH5) are work in progress*
+*This has been tested with the HDFS protocol used by CDH 5.x*